-food safety protocols and participating in third-party audit programs.
-Many growers are documenting production, harvest, and transportation practices as part of their normal operations to mitigate the potential for foodborne illnesses, and packers also adhere to their own food safety requirements.
+harvest, and transportation practices as part of their normal operations to mitigate the potential for foodborne illnesses, and packers also adhere to their own food safety requirements.
 Citrus juice processors implement the Hazard Analysis and Critical Control Point Program (Juice HACCP), which is required by the FDA (21 CFR Part 120).
-Farm owners and managers who produce citrus intended for fresh-squeezed juice should be aware of and follow the Juice HACCP regulation in that rule.
+Farm owners and managers who produce citrus intended for fresh-squeezed juice should also be aware of and follow the Juice HACCP regulation in that rule.

 GAPs are a prerequisite of these fresh-citrus packing and juicing food safety requirements.
-Although a full HACCP or Preventive Controls for Human Food program with carefully controlled processes is not possible in an outdoor grove environment, the principles of hazard analysis and preventive measures can and need to be applied.
-A GAPs program that has been developed, supervised, and properly implemented protects the health of consumers and the producer's investment in the product.
+Combining a GAPs program that has been developed, supervised, and properly implemented with PSR requirements protects the health of consumers and the producer's investment in the product.